 If the review determines that an order should continue, no action is required.

-The team manager has the delegation to make the decision to end a family preservation order following the annual review.
+The team manager has the delegation to make the decision to end a family preservation order following the review of the case plan.

 Can a family preservation order include conditions?